adamgyulavari/cr2048/README.md

 ```

 And of course creating a winning scene and a losing scene.
 But I'll leave you for that.
 I hope you enjoyed this tutorial and learned from it at least a little :)
+The commit history of follows this tutorial (more or less), so you're able to checkout the overall structure anytime.